5Amogh/questionnaire-player/README.md

 # QuestionnairePlayer

-The Questionnaire Player is a webcomponent built with the help of angular version 16.2.1
+The Questionnaire Player is a flexible Angular-based Web component for text, multi-select, radio, file upload, and matrix inputs.
+Easily adaptable for various frameworks or vanilla JS apps.
+Enhance user experiences seamlessly built with the help of angular version 16.2.1.
 ## Prerequisites for setup

 Angular 16, Nodejs 16.19.0